keboola/component-component-runner/component_config/component_long_description.md

-Runs a compoennt job using a component ID and config
+Runs a job of a specified component with a specified set of variables